MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_BuildCampaign_Keywords.md

 ## Use negative keywords

-While keywords get your ads in front of the right people, negative keywords keep them from showing for searches that won’t likely lead to sales.
-For example, if you’re a toy retailer running a sale on kids’ electronics, you won’t want to pay for search traffic from people looking for other children’s toys.
+While keywords get your ads in front of the right people, negative keywords keep them from showing for searches that wonâ€™t likely lead to sales.
+For example, if youâ€™re a toy retailer running a sale on kidsâ€™ electronics, you wonâ€™t want to pay for search traffic from people looking for other childrenâ€™s toys.
 In this case, your negative keywords can include *dolls*, *board games*, and *puzzles*.
 Make sure to spend as much time perfecting your negative keywords list as you do your keywords list.

 [How to add keywords that won't trigger my ads (negative keywords)](hlp_BA_PROC_AddNegativeKeywords.md).